2StepsFr0mHell/playground-tmrm88wq/markdowns/welcome.md

 ## Bot programming games

-Bot programming games are multiplayer games where you have to create a bot (an AI).
-They have no test cases to pass.
+Bot programming games are multiplayer games with a game loop.
+Your goal is not to output a solution but to create a bot (an AI) capable of playing a game in the given environment.
+There are no test cases to pass.

 You're required to submit your bot to the arena of the game to be ranked against other players.
 Our system automatically play matches between bots in the arena every time a new bot, or a new version of a bot is submitted.